 If you are eligible for private long-term disability insurance coverage through your employer, consider yourself lucky.
 Your plan typically pays your representative’s fee for you if you must apply for SSDI.

 Of course, these are especially unusual times for those with serious medical conditions that have worsened after a COVID-19 diagnosis.
-Representatives are taking on more SSDI cases resulting from long COVID symptoms that have exacerbated physical and mental impairments.
+Representatives are taking on more SSDI cases resulting from long COVID symptoms that have exacerbated physical and mental impairments for people known as COVID long haulers.
 Long COVID may affect up to 30% of COVID patients, or an estimated 25 million people in the U.S., according to the American Academy of Physical Medicine and Rehabilitation –particularly those with respiratory disease, diabetes and cognitive issues.

 One hopes they will never be impacted by a severe disability, and it’s not uncommon to resist the idea that it has changed your life and your ability to work.
 Like other insurance, however, SSDI is an investment you made when working.
 It’s there if you need it, even if only for a year or two while you recover from a major injury or a serious, short-term medical problem.

 Steve Perrigo, J.D., is Vice President, Sales and Account Management, for Allsup and has over two decades of experience and knowledge of the Social Security Administration (SSA) and its programs.
 He joined Allsup in August 2010 and helps clients understand their options when coordinating private disability insurance benefits with the Social Security program.
 Prior to joining Allsup, Steve Perrigo spent 17 years with the SSA in various roles of increasing responsibility.